 In addition to weekly services, Trinity Episcopal Church hosts Choral Evensong concerts monthly and other concerts throughout the year.
 The church and organ are also used by groups such as the American Guild of Organists and Space Coast Symphony as we seek to share our beautiful facilities with our neighbors.
 In the words of the prayer book collect, through music we seek to “perfect the praises of God’s people on Earth”.

 Designed with purposeful theological commitment, our Chapel embraces traditional Orthodox architecture and provides a sacred space to glorify God.
 The Chapel is constructed in the shape of a cross, calling into remembrance Christ’s sacrifice for us and faces east so the priest and the congregation can face toward Jerusalem, the geographical location of our salvation in the passion, death and Resurrection of Christ and to look toward the coming of Christ in glory.
 The division between the chancel and the nave with the cross above the chancel symbolizes that Christ’s death to atone for our sins was the necessary bridge to cover the gap between heaven and earth and allow us to have access to God.
-For a description of the organ in the Chapel, click here.

 With space to welcome our entire congregation, our experience-rich church provides an ideal setting to glorify God.
 Purposeful design and our Harrison & Harrison pipe organ celebrate our authentic tradition.
 Modern accommodations such as a quiet room for parents with small children make the worship experience enjoyable for everyone.
-For a description of the Harrison & Harrison organ in the church, click here.

 The Enrichment Buildings

 Trinity Episcopal Church’s enrichment buildings create an ideal space for deeper teaching and instruction.
 This versatile space is home to our Youth Groups and also serves as a conference and lecture hall to foster further learning.